ECCC-MSC/open-data/scripts/README.md

 # Using the script

 ## 1. Edit the public-data-documentation-src
 * You can add any file from the public-data-documentation-src folder.
 However all the Markdown files must end with the .md extension
-* It is not recommended to add square brackets ( [ ] ) into the files
-  if it is not a link given the script might remove it in some weird cases
+* It is not recommended to add square brackets ( [ ] ) into the files: if it is not a link the script might remove it in some unexpected cases
 * For the msc-data folder, you can add an identifier (example: $ID$) so it replaces it by the corresponding data table

   The valid Identifiers are:
     *  README_\<LANGUAGE\>.md :